-You will have to meet strict work-related conditions in order to continue receiving ESA in full.
+You will have to meet strict work-related conditions in order to continue receiving ESA (or Universal Credit) in full.
 This involves attending a series of work-focused interviews.
 At these interviews, a work coach will talk with you about your work prospects, the steps you are willing to take to move into work and the support available to you.
-Your benefit can be reduced if you do not meet the work-related conditions.
+Your benefit can be reduced (or 'sanctioned') if you do not meet the work-related conditions.

-If you are placed in the work-related activity group and are receiving contributory ESA, the award will be limited to 12 months.
+If you are placed in the work-related activity group and are getting contributory ESA, the award will be limited to 12 months.

 How will I be assessed for ESA?